agrc/gis.utah.gov/_posts/2020-01-29-cognitive-maps.md

 ### Alzheimer's and the Hippocampus
 {: .text-left}

 We know that the hippocampus is important for spatial thinking, navigation, and memory creation - and we've seen with Patient HM what happens when it’s completely removed.
-But, what do we know about it when it’s non-functioning properly?
-But, what do we know about the loss of function in the hippocampus?
+But, what do we know about the hippocampus when it’s not functioning properly?

 Often, the first signs of Alzheimer’s in an individual is a sense of disorientation and getting lost in familiar environments.
 Additionally, individuals begin to lose episodic memories (Setti et al 2017).